NMA93/Accessibility-Designer-Guide/docs/Architecture/content-and-language.md

 - Use illustrations, icons and pictures to make your content easier to understand.
 - Describe concrete examples, this makes it easier for many users to understand the content.

 ---

-## Make meaningful labels

-Unfortunately often in use, links and buttons with labels like: click here and learn more. **For the user such labels are meaningless** and only **understandable in combination with further content.**

-'code'

----

 ##### Links